Strategy 1

 July 2025

-Funded by Public Safety Canda, the Indigenous Diversion Centre is the first of its kind in Canada, hosting an innovative pilot program that aims to decrease Indigenous representation in jails, break harmful cycles of reoffending and help Indigenous people access culturally appropriate supports and resources.
+Funded by Public Safety Canda, the Indigenous Diversion Centre on Lheidli T’enneh Territory (Prince George), was the first-of-its-kind in Canada, hosting an innovative pilot program that aims to decrease Indigenous representation in jails, break harmful cycles of reoffending and help Indigenous people access culturally appropriate supports and resources.
 The centre opened with a soft launch, offering its post-release program.

 Read More

-BCFNJC diversion model shared at justice gathering
+Prince George diversion model shared at justice gathering

 Community open house hosted at Indigenous Diversion Centre

-The Prince George Indigenous Diversion Centre welcomed community members to tour the new centre, meet the team, and learn more about diversion programming.
+The Indigenous Diversion Centre on Lheidli T’enneh Territory (Prince George), welcomed community members to tour the new centre, meet the team, and learn more about diversion programming available at the centre, on Sept, 19, 2025.

-Pre-charge program commences, alongside the post-release program, as the Indigenous Diversion Centre formally launches with community leaders, Elders, staff, government officials, and media in attendance.
+The pre-charge diversion program officially launched, alongside the post-release diversion program, as the Indigenous Diversion Centre on Lheidli T’enneh Territory (Prince George) formally opened with community leaders, Elders, staff, government officials, and media in attendance on Oct.
+14, 2025.